frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The "repeat" thumb key is different to other implementations, in that you press it *before* the key that is to be repeated.
 This makes it possible to place it on the same thumb as space, as double letters often occur at the end of words.

-The encoder is used to adjust volume and screen brightness.
+The left encoder is used for application switching, while the right encoder scrolls up and down a page.

 ## Other layers